 I used the Eagle Creek backpack you see on the picture on my 18 month trip in South America.

 Travel as light as possible.
 A heavy backpack is destined to undermine your traveling pleasure.

 Depends on where you go.
-If it is the mountains and the jungle, get some quality clothing from home.
-If it is the beach, buy your t-shirts there (cheap).
+If it's the mountains and the jungle, get some quality clothing from home.
+If it's the beach, buy your t-shirts there (cheap).

 - Camping and Climbing Gear

 You can rent camping and climbing material in South America but the quality may be questionable.
 Always check the material.
 Bring your own gear if possible.
 I backpacked 18 months with my own tent and various camping utensils.

 Note: I rented a sleeping bag in beautiful Huaraz, Peru, when I did a 4 day hike.
 There was a very prosperous flea community living in that sleeping bag

 Pictures are something personal.
 Some people just want some snap shots, others want to publish in the National Geographic.
 I'm still very much old school.
 I don't own a digital camera.
 All my pictures were taken with a cheap analog Nikon F50 camera.

 I had two zoom lenses, a 35-80 mm. and a 70-210mm.
 I also dragged a tripod and an excellent flash with me.
 I used FUJI slides (100 ASA) but you definitely need 200 to 400 ASA if you plan to go to the jungle.